anomalyae/thinking/_posts/2025-05-18-Jobs-in-the-age-of-ai.md

 <span class="list-header">Governments:</span>
 <ul class="custom-bullets">
   <li>Tax exemptions for new small businesses, artists and creators</li>
-  <li>Grants for developments of public goods without bureaucratic approval mechanisms</li>
+  <li>Grants for development of public goods without bureaucratic approval mechanisms</li>
   <li>Create a network of Distributed Vocational Training Centers in partnership with local communities, offering free or subsidized re-skilling.</li>
   <li>Provide spaces, funding and promotion for private, local training and development.</li>
   <li>Participate as a stakeholder to support incubators</li>